 Meet Jen

-I know what it’s like to live under constant pressure: where stress isn’t just an occasional challenge, but the norm.
-Before becoming a therapist, I worked in fast-paced, high-demand environments across finance, entertainment, and tech.
+I know what it's like to live under constant pressure — where stress isn't just an occasional challenge, but the norm.
+Before becoming a therapist, I worked in fast-paced, high-demand environments.
 I understand what it feels like to hold it all together on the outside while feeling overwhelmed, stuck, or disconnected on the inside.

-Over time, that pressure can start to seep into everything, your relationships, your ability to slow down, and the way you talk to yourself.
+Over time, that pressure seeps into everything — your relationships, your ability to slow down, and the way you talk to yourself.
 The drive to do more, be more, or keep up can quietly turn into self-doubt, perfectionism, or burnout.
 And eventually, what once felt like ambition starts to feel like survival.

 For a long time, I thought that was just how life worked — that stress and overthinking were part of being a “high-functioning” person.
 But I’ve learned it doesn’t have to be that way.

 My own experiences navigating complicated family dynamics, high-pressure careers, and personal growth have shown me the power of self-reflection, connection, and support.
-I became a therapist to offer others what I’ve found invaluable: a space to pause, explore, and create a different way of living.
+I became a therapist to offer others what I found invaluable: a space to pause, make sense of what's happening, and find a different way forward.

 The patterns we’ve outgrown often become most noticeable right before we’re ready to let them go.